bjohnson05/cmsi186/cmsi186-Fall2020/homework00/README.md

 This is homework number "zero", because as we all know, good computer scientists ALWAYS start counting at zero.

 <blockquote>
-  <strong>Learning outcomes</strong>:  the intent of this homework is to verify that you have an understanding of the following topics:
+  <strong>Learning outcomes</strong>:  For this homework, you will ensure that your development environment is set up and working properly.
+Thus, you should accomplish the following activities:
 </blockquote>

 - You have a working Java development environment